I have more than just wild turkey marinades, check out more of my recipes at the end of the page.

 1 TBS homemade Dijon mustard

 3/4 cup homemade brown sugar, packed

 6 skinless, boneless breast tenderloins

-In a large glass bowl, mix the cider vinegar, mustard, garlic, lime juice, lemon juice, brown sugar, salt, and pepper.
+In a large glass bowl, mix the cider vinegar, mustards, lime juice, lemon juice, garlic, brown sugar, salt, and pepper.
 Whisk in the olive oil.
 Place turkey in the mixture.
 Cover, and marinate 8 hours, or overnight.